evkx/evkx.github.io/content/models/gmc/hummer_ev/hummer_ev_suv_3x/_index.md

 The trunk offers a cargo capacity of 1016 liters (35.9 CU FT).
 With the rear seat folded down, this expands to 2316 liters (81.8 CU FT).
 Additionally, there is a frunk (front trunk) with a storage capacity of 320 liters (11.3 CU FT).

-The vehicle’s maximum weight is 4717 kg (10399 lbs), with a base weight of 4103 kg (9046 lbs).
-This allows for a maximum load of 614 kg (1354 lbs), including the driver and passengers.
+The vehicle’s maximum weight is 4717 kg (10399 lbs), with a base weight of 4282 kg (9440 lbs).
+This allows for a maximum load of 435 kg (959 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.
+435kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.

 A towbar can be added to the vehicle.
 The maximum permissible weight for a braked trailer is 3402 kg (7500 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).